 - An official translation of terms not their definitions from the ISTQB® Glossary to the local language is allowed.
 Candidates taking exams that are not in their native language may use a paper-based translation dictionary.

 - The pass mark is 65% 26 out of 40.

-Exams for delegates attending this course virtually, via 'Attend From Anywhere', will be managed separately, therefore please contact your account manager following course delivery who will arrange this.
+Exams for delegates attending this course virtually, via 'Attend From Anywhere', will sit for the exam via Pearson Vue, at a time and location of their choosing.
+This is managed separately, therefore please contact your account manager following course delivery who will arrange this

 - Delegates should already have a basic working knowledge of IT and an understanding of the testing role in software development.

 - Those who intend to sit the examination at the end of the course will benefit from pre-reading the ISTQB Foundation Level Syllabus and a standard text on the subject from the BCS book list.

 - Those delegates taking the examination will need to spend some time each evening on revision and example examination questions.
 The amount of time required will depend on experience, but delegates should be prepared to spend a minimum of 1-hour each evening.